Britax Boulevard ClickTight ARB Review

 The Britax Boulevard ClickTight earned an average score for crash tests in this review.
 All of the seats in this review and sold in the US must meet or exceed Federal safety guidelines as defined in FMVSS 213; which means this seat is considered safe and performed better than some of the competition in an apples-to-apples comparison of results from identical test methods.
 The test methods BabyGearLab uses are identical to those used by the National Highway Traffic Safety Administration (NHTSA), for a true side-by-side comparison of results.

 The charts below show the test data from the test dummy sensors in the Boulevard (shown in black) and the test data for the seats in this review that have the lowest recorded G forces (shown in green) for comparison.

 Ease of Install - LATCH

 The Boulevard ClickTight earned a 10 of 10 for ease of installation using the LATCH system.

 While this seat is known for its easy installation using the vehicle belt, it is just as easy to install using the LATCH hooks.
 The LATCH hooks are the clip style, which makes them more difficult to remove (you'll need to push them in and then turn them sideways to pull out), but they work well and are easy enough to use.
 The seat feels stable once installed and the LATCH belt is easy to tighten and release, or at least not as difficult to release as some of the competition.

 The handle for recline adjustment is located near the foot of the seat, as it is in the other Britax options we tested.
-The handle placement can make adjusting the angle difficult after the seat is installed in the rear-facing direction, so we recommend adjusting the recline before installation to avoid the hassle of loosening the straps to fit your hand in between the car seat and the vehicle seat.
+The handle placement can make adjusting the angle difficult after installing the seat in the rear-facing direction, so we recommend changing the recline before installation to avoid the hassle of loosening the straps to fit your hand in between the car seat and the vehicle seat.

 Ease of Install - Belt

-Installation of the Boulevard using the vehicle belt is where it really shines in the competition earning the highest result possible.
+Installation of the Boulevard using the vehicle belt is where it shines in the competition earning the highest result possible.